 Facts to Help You Stay Calm During LASIK

-LASIK surgery is a quick and painless procedure.
+LASIK surgery is a quick and minimally invasive procedure.
 The procedure takes no more than 15 minutes and the laser spends only a few seconds on each eye.
 Many patients report that this short time seems to fly by even if they felt anxious.

 One of the most common fears our patients report is that they will sneeze or cough during the procedure and lead to bad results or even injury.
 Rest assured, injuries and complications from LASIK are exceedingly rare.